SaschaDeWaal/computer-play-testing/tutorial/part3.md

 And of course we need a `Playtester` who will decide what action we are going to test.
 In this example game, it doesn't really matter.
 All actions are always possible.
-But when you have more complex gameplay, not all actions can be executed.
+But when you have a more complex game, not all actions can be executed.
 This player will look at the actions, and return actions that can be executed.

 ```c#
 using System;